ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 ### Partitions

-Partitions hold 10GB (including LSI) and 3000 RCU / 1000 WCU; when one of those limits is reached the data is then spread by partitian key across many partitians.
+Partitions hold 10GB (including LSI) and 3000 RCU &amp; 1000 WCU; when one of those limits is reached the data is then spread by partitian key across many partitians.
 A single partitian key is therefore limited to 10GB and 3000 RCU and 1000 WCU.

+Figuring out the number of partitians is pretty easy:

+NumPartitians = MAX( RoundUp( Desired RCU / 3000 + Desired WCU / 1000), (Data / 10 GB))

+Minimizing hot partitians is really an issue of proper provisioning and [partitian key design](https://aws.amazon.com/blogs/database/choosing-the-right-dynamodb-partition-key/).
+The important thing to do is to make sure the primary key is unique.

 ### Streams